dash-orlando/magneto/Builds/LOCAR/README.md

 The latest version of **LOCAR** relies on C libraries built specifically for the Raspberry Pi.
 The [following instructions](https://github.com/pd3d/magneto/tree/locar/Builds/LOCAR/Software/Raspberry%20Pi/C) will guide you through the proper installation steps.

+> **NOTE:** Older versions of **LOCAR** relied on Python 2.7 scripts running on Windows and, later, on the Raspberry Pi.
+Development quickly shifted towards the Pi to reduce costs, while the transition to C was to enhance performance.
+These scripts are listed in the repository without documentation.
+Use at your own risk!

 ---